 Neuropathy is a debilitating condition defined by pain, numbness, and weakness.
 Discover CBD and medical marijuana for neuropathy and learn how it can help.

 An estimated 20 million Americans suffer from neuropathic pain, a debilitating form of chronic pain that results from nerve damage.
-For individuals who live with the condition on a daily basis, the pain is often so taxing, it severely impedes on their physical, social and emotional health.
+For individuals who live with the condition on a daily basis, the pain is often so taxing, that it severely impedes their physical, social, and emotional health.

 Unfortunately, treatment options remain challenging with most people obtaining only nominally effective pain relief.
 Even worse, commonly prescribed medications, like opioids, are highly addictive and potentially toxic.
 In fact, opioids caused 47,600 fatal overdoses in the United States in 2017.

 With current treatment options providing little to no improvement in the quality of life, both medical researchers and patients are turning their attention toward medical marijuana, which has been used as a natural analgesic for centuries.
 So could cannabis be a safe and effective way to reduce neuropathic pain?

 Quite possibly.
 But let’s start by discussing neuropathy, and its causes.

 Neuropathy refers to damaged or dysfunctional nerves, which can cause neuropathic pain, numbness, and weakness in one or more parts of your body.
 Unlike nociceptive pain, which results from actual tissue damage, neuropathic pain occurs when these damaged or dysfunctional nerves send false signals to pain centers in the brain.
 You can think of it as a malfunctioning burglar alarm: there is no burglar, yet the alarm bells are blasting a warning.